GimmeKitties711/challenge_21-personalized_book_search_engine_with_graphql/README.md

 ![Search for books not logged in](Assets/search_for_books_not_logged_in.png)

-If you do not have an existing account, or you would like to create a new one, click on `Login/Sign Up` in the top right corner and set the toggle to `Sign Up`
+If you do not have an existing account, or you would like to create a new one, click on `Login/Sign Up` in the top right corner and set the toggle to `Sign Up`.

 ![Signup form](Assets/toggle_set_to_sign_up.png)

-If your inputs are invalid, such as entering an invalid email address, you will see the warning `Something went wrong with your signup!`
+If your inputs are invalid, such as an improperly formatted email address, you will see the error message `Something went wrong with your signup!`.

 ![Invalid signup error message](Assets/invalid_sign_up_error_message.png)

-Logging in works in a similar way:
+Logging in works in a similar manner.

 **Login form:**
 ![Login form](Assets/toggle_set_to_login.png)